Charles: Royal family 'deeply grateful' for world's support

-LONDON (AP) — Prince Philip’s royal ceremonial funeral will take place April 17 at Windsor Castle — a slimmed-down service amid the COVID-19 pandemic that will be entirely closed to the public.
+Philip’s royal ceremonial funeral will take place April 17 at Windsor Castle — a slimmed-down service amid the COVID-19 pandemic that will be entirely closed to the public.
+The palace insisted the royals would strictly adhere to national virus guidelines, measures that in theory would entail mask wearing in an enclosed space and social distancing.
+The palace declined to comment on specifics.

-Philip, also known as the Duke of Edinburgh, took part in planning his funeral and its focus on family was in accordance with his wishes.
-The 99-year-old duke, who died Friday, also took part in designing the modified Land Rover that will carry his coffin.
+Philip, the queen's husband of 73 years who was also known as the Duke of Edinburgh, took part in planning his own funeral and its focus on family was in accordance with his wishes.
+The duke also took part in designing the modified Land Rover that will carry his coffin.

 “Although the ceremonial arrangements are reduced, the occasion will still celebrate and recognize the duke’s life and his more than 70 years of service to the Queen, the UK and the Commonwealth,” a palace spokesman said Saturday while speaking on condition of anonymity in line with policy.

-Prince Harry, Philip's grandson who stepped away from royal duties last year and now lives in California, will attend the service along with other members of the royal family.
-His wife, the duchess of Sussex, who is pregnant, has been advised by her doctor not to attend.
+Prince Harry, Philip’s grandson who stepped away from royal duties last year and now lives in California, will attend the service at Windsor along with other members of the royal family.
+His wife Meghan, the Duchess of Sussex, who is pregnant, has been advised by her doctor not to make the long journey.

-Palace officials said the ceremony would be conducted strictly in line with the British government's COVID-19 guidelines, which restrict the number of people attending funerals to 30.
-They declined to say whether the royal family would be required to wear masks.

-“While there is sadness that the public will not be able to physically be part of events to commemorate the life of the duke, the royal family asks that anyone wishing to express their condolences do so in the safest way possible and not by visiting Windsor or any other royal palaces to pay their respects,'' the palace spokesman said.
-“The family’s wish is very much that people continue to follow the guidelines to keep themselves and others safe.''

-The announcement comes after military teams across the U.K. and on ships at sea fired 41-gun salutes Saturday to mark the death of Philip, honoring the former naval officer and husband of Queen Elizabeth II whom they considered one of their own.
+The announcement came after military teams across the U.K. and on ships at sea fired 41-gun salutes Saturday to mark Philip's death, honoring the former naval officer whom they considered one of their own.

 Batteries in London, Edinburgh, Cardiff and Belfast — the capitals of the four nations that make up the United Kingdom — as well as other cities around the U.K. and the Mediterranean outpost of Gibraltar fired the volleys at one-minute intervals beginning at midday.
 Ships including the HMS Montrose, a frigate patrolling the Persian Gulf, offered their own salutes.